New British Architecture

 By Robert Maxwell

-New British Architecture examines fifty examples of recent British architecture, mostly dating from the 1950’s.
+New British Architecture examines fifty examples of British architecture, mostly from the 1950’s.
 Private houses, university, civic, cultural, commercial and transport buildings, sports centres, hospitals and schools – all are discussed in detail with plans, elevations and a wide range of photographs.

 Publication date: 1972